 XCL World Academy is authorised by the International Baccalaureate Organization (IBO) to offer all four IB programmes – the Primary Years Programme (PYP), Middle Years Programme (MYP), Career-related Programme (CP), and the Diploma Programme (DP).
 In addition to the MYP, middle school students can opt to sit IGCSE exams.
-The school is also the only International school in Singapore, apart from School of the Arts Singapore (SOTA), to offer the IBCP.
+The school is currently the only international school in Singapore, apart from School of the Arts Singapore (SOTA), to offer the IBCP.
+(Dulwich College (Singapore) will introduce the IBCP in August 2022.)
 This alternative to the IBDP is specifically developed for students who want to focus on career-related learning.

 Teaching all four IB programmes can be an advantage, and XCL World Academy strongly believes the PYP and MYP is the best – and most rigorous – preparation for the demands of the IBDP or the IBCP.
 Led by a principal with extensive experience of working in the IB programme worldwide, and with a team of teachers with an IB background, XCL World Academy is committed to this internationally recognised curriculum.